codesilva/codesilva.github.io/_drafts/opencode-your-local-alternative-to-claude-code.md

 `curl -fsSL https://opencode.ai/install | bash`

-There are other installation methods available in the [official documentation](https://opencode.ai/docs/#install).
+Additional installation methods are available in the [official documentation](https://opencode.ai/docs/#install).

 Once installed, the command `opencode` should be available in your terminal.
 Executing it will start the TUI (Terminal User Interface) for OpenCode.